Skip to content

 Overview

 The Service Group models provide a structured way to manage service group objects in Palo Alto Networks' Strata Cloud Manager.
-These models support creating and managing collections of services with either a static list of service references or dynamically via tags.
+These models support creating and managing collections of services with a static list of service references.
 The models handle validation of inputs and outputs when interacting with the SCM API.

 Attributes